selimslab/selimslab.github.io/_NOTES/arts/poetry/one-art.md

-I lost my mother’s watch.
+I lost my mother's watch.
 And look! my last, or

 next-to-last, of three loved houses went.

-The art of losing isn’t hard to master.
+The art of losing isn't hard to master.